Jbern16/TrainsJava/README.md

 2) Run:

+* With the build complete, in the package explorer,  right click on the `TrainsJava` and click `Run As -> Java Application`.

+* Select `Main`

-* With the build complete run `Main.java` inside of `src/main` by using the run button on the toolbar.
-This should create or edit `station_output.txt`
+* This should create or edit `station_output.txt`

+* If first time running, refresh Workspace by right clicking `TrainsJava` and selecting `Refresh` - this will update your pakage explorer with created text file.

 ### To Run Tests:

 * Tests are using the data asked from the problem

-* With the project open in Eclipse, use the arrow next to the run button to select the `RunAllTests` config
+* With the project open in Eclipse, in the package explorer, right click on `TrainsJava` and click `Run As --> JUnit Test`
+* On Mac You can use

+* Select `RunAllTests` config

 * This will run the the `TrainsTest.java` and `GraphTest.java`